Published: 31 August 2022

 An independent facilitator or other person with expertise in engaging with patients and the public might be useful if they have very specific skills which are not available within the research team, for example running a focus group or a meeting with very young children or with participants with specific disabilities or impairments such as hearing loss or communication problems.
 Rates for facilitators will vary depending on the specific skills required and can be upwards of around £400 per day.

 There are different models of involving peer interviewers or co-applicants in studies.
+For more information, please refer to the link above about involving members of the public as peer interviewers or co-researchers.
 Sometimes this is done on a sessional basis with peer interviewers being paid for each interview carried out.
 In other cases, peer interviewers are employed on full- or part-time contracts with the host organisation.
 If you decide to employ peer interviewers, it is important that such posts are graded appropriately by the employing institution’s HR department.
 The model which best suits you will probably depend upon the duration of involvement and the tasks involved.
 Please see sections below on payment rates and information for individuals who are in receipt of welfare benefits.

 You might need to consider specific support for individuals with hearing, mobility or visual impairments.
 Communication support for people with hearing impairments includes using microphones, hearing/induction loops, talk-to-type conversion (sometimes called palantype), speech-to-text reporters and sign language interpreters.
 Hearing/ induction loops are often integrated into venues but you will need to use a personal address system and microphones.
 Making sure venues used for involvement events are accessible is vital when involving people with mobility impairments.
 You may also need to consider the hire of equipment such as walking aids, wheelchairs or mobility scooters.